alders/mythtv-stream-hls-dash/README.md

 The third button `Shutdown Lock` can be used to prevent [MythWelcome](https://www.mythtv.org/wiki/index.php/Mythwelcome) from shutting down.
-In combination with Wake-On-Lan (WOL) configured on your `mythbackend` machine this allows one to have full control from your browser.
+To prevent shutting down increase the value larger than zero.
+In combination with Wake-On-Lan (WOL) configured on your `mythbackend` machine this allows one to have full control over MythTV from your browser.

-### Generating video
+### Generating m3u8

 Figure 4 shows the user interface while encoding the video.

-**Figure 4:** *Generating video.*
+**Figure 4:** *Generating m3u8.*

 <img src="screenshots/encoding-video.png" id="generating-video"
 width="500" />

 Progress of the encoding is shown on the status button as a percentage and the time of the video available.
-When there is about 6 seconds of video available the player automatically tries to load the video[^12].
+When there is about 24 seconds of content available the player automatically tries to load the video[^12].

 At the right hand side of the `Shutdown Lock` button additional buttons dynamically appear when files become available on disk.
 In Figure 4 this